* FREE SHIPPING ON ORDERS $20 OR MORE! *

 So what bugs are good for the garden?
 How do they help?
 What do they look like?

 First, and probably the most recognizable is the Ladybug.
 As children, we are taught the nursery rhyme "Ladybug, Ladybug, fly away home."
 The familiar red-orange bugs with black spots seem to be everywhere.
 Adult ladybugs and their offspring, called larvae, eat the leaf-destroying bugs known as aphids.

 Ground beetles are known for being shiny and are either brown or bluish black.
 They eat snails and slugs so you want them in your garden.
 They also partake of root maggots, cutworms, and the larvae of the Colorado potato beetle.

 Rove beetles enjoy killing mites and snails.
-We get a lot of snails in our backyard.
+We used to get a lot of snails in our backyard.

 Wasps like to eat the eggs of plant-harming insects.
 Most of us can recognize wasps and know to move out of their way so we don't get stung.
 We have so many wasps in our backyard during the spring and summer that I am sometimes fearful to go out there.
 I always want to spray them, but my husband will not let me as they are so good for our plants.